-We have funded our operations primarily through a series of equity issuances, including the issuance of common shares for net proceeds of \$20.8 million and \$7.6 million in the years ended December 31, 2012 and 2011, respectively.
-As of December 31, 2012 and 2011, cash and cash equivalents were \$14.2 million and \$6.6 million, respectively.
+We have funded our operations primarily through a series of equity issuances, including the issuance of common shares for net cash proceeds of \$57.6 million and \$20.8 million in the years ended December 31, 2013 and 2012, respectively.
+As of December 31, 2013 and 2012, cash and cash equivalents were \$54.1 million and \$14.2 million, respectively.

-We believe, based on our current operating plan, that the net proceeds from the sale of stock to Aspire Capital, if completed in its entirety, and our cash balances and cash generated from our clinical trials will be sufficient to meet our anticipated cash requirements for at least the next 12 months, but that we will require additional funding to complete our pivotal trial.
 From time to time we may seek to sell additional equity or convertible debt securities or enter into credit facilities.
 The sale of additional equity, debt, or convertible debt securities may result in dilution to our stockholders.
 If we raise additional funds through the issuance of debt, convertible debt or enter into credit facilities, these securities and debt holders could have rights senior to those of our common stock, and this debt could contain covenants that would restrict our operations and would require us to use cash for debt service rather than our operations.
 We may require additional capital beyond our currently forecasted amounts.
 Although we have successfully financed our operations through the issuance of common stock and warrants to date, any such required additional capital may not be available to us on acceptable terms, or at all.